Ravi Rampaul

-Ravindranath Rampaul (born 15 October 1984) is a Trinidadian cricketer.
-Rampaul has played for Trinidad and Tobago in domestic cricket, in the Indian Premier League for Royal Challengers Bangalore, and in English County cricket for Surrey and Derbyshire.
-He was born at Preysal in Trinidad and Tobago.
+Ravindranath Rampaul (born 15 October 1984) is a former Trinidadian cricketer who plays as a pace bowler.
+He's played for the West Indies, Trinidad and Tobago and IPL side Royal Challengers Bangalore.
+Rampaul has also featured for CPL outfits Barbados Tridents and Trinbago Knight Riders along with English County cricket teams Surrey and Derbyshire.
+Rampaul was a notable member of the Windies side that won the 2012 T20 World Cup.

 Youth cricket

 Rampaul played youth cricket for West Indies and Trinidad and Tobago, playing at the World Under-15 Challenge in England in 2000, and at the 2002 Under-19 World Cup, before breaking the record wicket tally in the regional youth tournament in West Indies after taking 45 wickets in five matches during the 2002 tournament.
 The following season, he took 27 wickets, as Trinidad and Tobago won their first youth title since 1987.
 By that time, however, he had also made his first-class debut, playing three Busta Cup matches for Trinidad and Tobago during the 2001–02 season and taking six wickets.